joseeden/joeden/docs/021-Data-Engineering/032-PostgreSQL/015-Database-Normalization.md

 #### 2. 2NF

-The loan table currently has a `bank_zip` column, which can cause redundancy and anomalies.
+The `loan` table currently has a `bank_zip` column, which can cause redundancy and anomalies.
 To address this, we will move the `bank_zip` data into the bank table.

-Sample Table Before Normalization:

-**loan**
+Sample `loan` table before normalization:

 | loan_id | borrower_id | bank_id | bank_zip | amount |
 |---------|-------------|---------|----------|--------|